My Chemical Romance: History

-Early career and I Brought You My Bullets, You Brought Me Your Love (2001–2002)
+2001–2002: Formation and I Brought You My Bullets, You Brought Me Your Love

-The band was formed by frontman Gerard Way and drummer Matt Pelissier in Newark, New Jersey, soon after the September 11 attacks.
+The band was formed by vocalist Gerard Way and drummer Matt Pelissier in New Jersey, soon after the September 11 attacks.
 Witnessing the World Trade Center towers fall influenced Way's life to the extent that he decided to start a band.
 Shortly thereafter, Ray Toro was recruited as the band's guitarist because at the time Way could not sing and play the guitar simultaneously.
-Way has said "music was this thing I secretly wanted to do" and later wrote the song "Skylines and Turnstiles" to express his feelings about September 11.
+Way has said, "Music was this thing I secretly wanted to do", and later wrote the song "Skylines and Turnstiles" to express his feelings about September 11.

 The name of the band was suggested by bass guitarist Mikey Way, younger brother of Gerard, who was working in a Barnes & Noble when he was struck by the title of a book by Irvine Welsh named Ecstasy: Three Tales of Chemical Romance.
 The first recording sessions were undertaken in Pelissier's attic, where the songs "Our Lady of Sorrows" and "Cubicles" were recorded.
 The band refers to those sessions as "The Attic Demos".
 After hearing the demo and dropping out of college, Mikey Way decided to join the band.
 While with Eyeball Records, the band met Frank Iero, the lead vocalist and guitarist for Pencey Prep.
-Following Pencey Prep's split in 2002, Iero became a member of My Chemical Romance, just days prior to the recording of the band's debut album.
+Following Pencey Prep's split in 2002, Iero became a member of My Chemical Romance, just days before the recording of the band's debut album.

 They recorded their debut album, I Brought You My Bullets, You Brought Me Your Love, just three months after the formation of the band and released it in 2002 through Eyeball Records.
 The album was produced by Thursday frontman Geoff Rickly after the band became friends with him while playing shows in New Jersey.
 Iero played guitar on two of the tracks, one of which was "Early Sunsets Over Monroeville".
 During this time, the band was booked at the infamous venue Big Daddy's, where it began to receive more attention.
+The album produced three singles, "Vampires Will Never Hurt You", "Honey, This Mirror Isn't Big Enough for the Two of Us", and "Headfirst for Halos".
 My Chemical Romance offered free downloads through PureVolume and the social networking website MySpace, where they gained an initial fan base.